How Much Does Investing in Home Security Cost?

-Wired home security costs less to install, but it may require digging into your walls—panels and sensors must be connected to each other using wires run through walls and behind trim, requiring careful placement and additional materials.
-Even then, some wires may still be visible snaking along your windowsills.
+Wired home security costs less to install, but it may require digging into the walls—panels and sensors must be connected to each other using wires run through walls and behind trim, requiring careful placement and additional materials.
+Even then, some wires may still be visible snaking along windowsills.
 Some wired systems can use wireless components in areas where wiring is difficult, and most of these systems can be reverted to unmonitored security systems that can dial 911.
-Wired systems are generally much harder for even the tech-savvy to hack into.
+Wired systems are generally much harder for even tech-savvy intruders to hack into.

 Emergency Response Plan

-Home Security Cost by Month For Popular Providers
+Home Security Cost by Month for Popular Providers

 SimpliSafe Monthly Cost

 SimpliSafe systems start at $244.96 and can go higher, depending on the package.
 How does Simplisafe work?
 Customers can choose between professional monitoring and self-monitoring.
 The monthly monitoring fees are lower than those of many companies, starting at $9.99 for a self-monitoring plan with unlimited camera recording, or $17.99 for a plan with smart integration and professional monitoring.
 SimpliSafe does not have contract length requirements and therefore no termination fees.
 Homeowners can expect to install the equipment themselves, though professional installation is available for an additional cost.